Acorian0/devsettings/eclipse/Eclipse Tutorials.md

 ___
 <a name="checkstyle_conf_file"></a>
-#Creating a Checkstyle Configuration File
+#Manually Configuring Checkstyle
-The following set of instructions will guide you through the process of creating a checkstyle configuration file.
+The following set of instructions will guide you through the process of creating a checkstyle configuration that works well with FindBugs plugin and with the Eclipse Code Formater itself.

+The settings below are the result of much research, discussion with other programmers and trial and error.
+Consider them as best practices.

 1. Go to **Window → Preferences** and select **Checkstyle** on left menu list
 2. Select Sun Checks and press Copy…